rodneyodonnell/rgi/bot_artifacts/bot_prompt.md

 - Never import `List` or `Tuple` from `typing`.
 Always use the more modern `list` and `tuple` (lowercase) instead.
 - When creating a TypeVar, prefix the name with T. E.g. `TState = TypeVar('TState')`
 - Use `@override` decorator when overriding methods (`from typing_extensions import override`).
+- I'm using black to autoformat the code, so use `# fmt: off` and `# fmt: on` to disable formatting where needed.

 # Project Vision: